 A close relative to turmeric and ginger, cardamom is a spice made from the seed pods of the cardamom plant.

 Cardamom is also believed to have medicinal properties.
 In traditional Indian medicine, it is used to treat digestive problems, colds, and headaches.

 Cardamom has a strong, pungent flavor and menthol-like aroma with notes of lemon, mint, and smoke.
 Ground cardamom has a more intense flavor than whole seeds, so use them sparingly.

 Fennel seeds are often used in Christmas dishes, such as stuffing and roasted vegetables.
 They can also be added to soups, stews, and salads for a unique flavor.
 In addition, fennel is known for its sweet licorice-like flavor and aroma, which make it an excellent addition to holiday recipes.

 They can be used whole or ground and added to sweet and savory dishes.
 Sugar-coated fennel seeds were used against abdominal pain.

 Saffron is not a traditional Christmas spice but can be used to make special festive treats.
-It adds a warm, earthy flavor and golden color to saffron rice, tea, water or desserts.
+It adds a warm, earthy flavor and golden color to saffron rice, tea, water, pasta or desserts.
 Saffron can also be added to savory dishes such as rice, stews, and sauces.

 Saffron is the most expensive spice in the world, used for various dishes, and is a natural dye.
 Saffron's dry blossoms are rare, and their flavor is described as bitter and sweet with hints of honey.
 It's also believed to have medicinal properties and can treat depression, anxiety, insomnia, and even digestive issues. - the food or pastry turns bright yellow to orange.